alberdilab/isms_probe_design/README.md

   + Region:
      - -g / --gtf: List the input GTF files or the folder containing them.
      - -a / --annotation: Single attribute for filtering.
-     - -e / --exon: Filter for exon only regions.
-Optional.
   + Genome:
      - -f / --fasta: Input FASTA file with the desired genom target.
 2. Output: